HnZGaming/TorchMonitor/manual.md

 1. Your InfluxDB instance will store the game data.
 1. Your Grafana instance will read and display the game data from your InfluxDB instance.

-### Ports

-1. Torch doesn't need one open (for this feature).
-1. InfluxDB doesn't need one open either, unless written/read via network.
-1. Grafana needs one open (default TCP 3000) so that you can watch the dashboard via network.

 ## Download & install InfluxDB OSS v1.8 or v2.0

 ### Windows